tcatm/l3roamd/README.md

     This corrects a typo in the "Improvements welcome!" section.

 This approach makes reviewing and reasoning about changes a lot easier.

+# Intercom Packets

+There are currently three packet types used by l3roamd:

+- SEEK,
+- QUERY and
+- INFO

+All packets can be sent either as unicast or multicast.

+## Header

+## SEEK

+This is a multicast packet.
+SEEK is used to establish a route to an IPv6 address.
+The packet contains